How to Calculate Full Truckload Freight Shipping Costs

 • Long haul

 The mileage point where companies split each will vary, and some will have additional designations.
-Typically, a short haul will take a day or less, usually no more than 250 miles.
-You’re likely to get a price per mile rate, or even just a flat rate, for a short haul to ensure that the driver, who’s still putting in a full day’s work, gets compensated for it.
+Typically, a short haul will take a day or less, traversing no more than 250 miles.
+You’re likely to get a price per mile rate, or even just a flat rate, for a short haul.

 Companies may actually provide you with a better per mile rate at long distances because they know the driver is being compensated for multiple days.